How to Prepare Your Siding for a Storm

 Here’s in Pennsylvania, we’re lucky that we don’t usually have to endure hurricane-force storms.
 We do, however, get our fair share of regular thunderstorms and snowy weather.

-When homeowners talk to our team about replacing their siding or stucco with James Harding Siding, they often ask us about storm preparation and if there’s anything they need to do to prep their siding for an incoming storm.
+When homeowners talk to our team about replacing their siding or stucco with James Hardie Siding, they often ask us about storm preparation and if there’s anything they need to do to prep their siding for an incoming storm.

 Let’s take a closer look at what you can do to your siding before a storm and how James Hardie Siding compares to other types when it comes to stormy weather.